 Let us discuss some of the major differences between Issued Shares vs Outstanding Shares:

-- Issued shares give monetary benefit to the company while outstanding shares do not give any monetary benefit to the company.
+- Issued shares give a monetary benefit to the company, while outstanding shares do not give any monetary benefit to the company.

-- In determining the book value of the company, issued shares form the part of the calculation, however, outstanding shares are excluded in the said calculation.
+- Issued shares form part of the calculation in determining the company’s book value; however, outstanding shares are excluded from the calculation.

-- A dividend is always getting paid on the issued shares, however, outstanding shares are not authorized to receive a dividend.
+- A dividend is always paid on the issued shares; however, outstanding shares are not authorized to receive a dividend.

-- Issued shares have the right to vote in the general meetings, while outstanding shares can vote.
+- Issued shares have the right to vote in general meetings, while outstanding shares can vote.

 - Issued shares can be easily bought and sell from the stock exchange, while outstanding shares are not tradable.

-- Treasury stock forms the part of issued shares, while outstanding excludes the same.
-However, when a company sells the treasury shares, then it will form part of the outstanding shares.
+- Treasury stock forms part of issued shares, while outstanding excludes the same.
+However, when a company sells the treasury shares, it will form part of the outstanding shares.

-- In the financial statement, issued shares will form part of the share capital under the authorized share capital, while outstanding shares are to be disclosed as a part of the corporate governance report.
+- In the financial statement, issued shares will form part of the share capital under the authorized share capital.
+In contrast, outstanding shares will be disclosed as a part of the corporate governance report.

 Issued Shares vs Outstanding Shares Comparison Table

-Let’s look at the top 9 Comparison between Issued Shares vs Outstanding Shares
+Look at the top 9 Comparisons between Issued Shares vs Outstanding Shares.

-As an investor, to understand the difference between Issued Shares vs Outstanding Shares will help them in doing accurate calculations of financial ratios.
+As an investor, understanding the difference between Issued Shares vs Outstanding Shares will help them accurately calculate financial ratios.
 Otherwise, they will result in inflating gains, with which they may offset a realized loss.
-As financial Investors, a person should have a proper understanding of underlying terms in order to make correct decisions for their investment perspective which will help them in earning realistic and realized a high profit.
+Financial investors should properly understand underlying terms to make correct decisions from their investment perspective, which will help them earn realistically and realize a high profit.

-This has a been a guide to the top difference between Issued Shares vs Outstanding Shares.
-Here we also discuss the Issued Shares vs Outstanding Shares key differences with infographics and comparison table.
+This has guided the top difference between Issued Shares and Outstanding Shares.
+Here we also discuss the Issued Shares vs Outstanding Shares key differences with infographics and a comparison.
 You may also have a look at the following articles to learn more.